 Cool demeanour nothing new for Matt Murray, Pens two-time Cup-winning rookie

-As Matt Murray stopped pucks with cool confidence in the Stanley Cup final, his former coach in Thunder Bay didn't bat an eye.
-"He's always been a goaltender that was very calm, cool, collected.
+Pittsburgh Penguins' Matt Murray celebrates with the Stanley Cup after defeating the Nashville Predators 2-0 in Game 6 of the NHL hockey Stanley Cup Final, Sunday, June 11, 2017, in Nashville, Tenn.
+As Murray stopped pucks with cool confidence in the Stanley Cup final, his former coach in Thunder Bay didn't bat an eye."

 Add your comments below